Deepaansh18/Skin-Disease-Detector/README.md

 #  Skin Disease Detector

 A simple and basic Python, artificial intelligence and machine learning project that shows the skin disease detection using image file details.
-The model analyse the image URl path and predicts the type of skin disease it has along with basic information and precautions.
+The model analyse the image URL path and predicts the type of skin disease it has along with basic information and precautions.
 This project is built mainly for learning purposes.

 ---